Exploring Visual Engagement Signals for Representation Learning: Supplementary Results and Discussion

 \paragraph{Transfer learning on ImageNet} Table~\ref{supptab:imagenet} presents results and comparisons on ImageNet.
 We fine-tune \viselg{} with a ResNeXt-101 backbone on ImageNet, and compare the \val{} accuracy scores with the same ResNeXt-101 model trained from scratch (\insup{}).
 We also show the results of \wsl{}~\cite{wslimageseccv2018}, which is pre-trained on 940 million images with 1.5K hashtags and fine-tuned on ImageNet using the same visual backbone.
 We see from Table~\ref{supptab:imagenet} that representations learned from \viselg{} with engagement signals are transferable to ImageNet, outperforming the \insup{} model by 0.88 (1.12\%) measured by Top-1 accuracy.
 Note that engagement signals are relatively weak compared to the hashtags used in \wsl{}, which were selected to match with 1000 ImageNet synsets.
 Our goal here is to show features learned by \vise can be generalized to large-scale image classification tasks.

+\paragraph{Images \vs engagement signals} To disentangle the effect of training images and engagement signals, we also trained \moco{} with the same 1.23 million social post data (\visesm{}(\moco{})).
+Table~\ref{supptab:ssl} shows the linear evaluation results on \ube{}, which shows the engagement signals, not the images, are beneficial for this dataset.
+We will include the full results in the final version.

 \paragraph{Additional results} Table~\ref{supptab:linear_results} and~\ref{supptab:ft_results} present full transfer learning results including performance on the \val{} split and an additional metric for the \hm{} dataset.
 These two tables can be read in conjunction with the main figure and the backbone ablation studies in the main text.
-We use validation accuracy and ROC AUC for \hm{} to select the best set of hyper-parameters.
+Note that we use in-house baselines instead of copying results from prior work for fair-comparison purposes.
+All the experiments are trained using the same grid search range, validation set, learning rate schedule, \etc. We use validation accuracy and ROC AUC for \hm{} to select the best set of hyper-parameters.
 See Appendix~\ref{supsubsec:ft_details} for details.

 \paragraph{Datasize calculation for contrastive learning methods} In size ablation studies, we sort all pre-training methods by the training inputs size.
 We consider the negative input pairs for \moco{} and \clip{} as the \emph{effective} training data size.